 When using a custom schedule, we recommend that you specify settings so that directories are created every time a migration is performed.
-If you

-Processing Executed According to the Settings of Custom Scheduling of the File Version Restore Functionality (in Cumulative Mode) change the settings by using the arcconfedit command so that the pastversion directories are created only when a migration is performed for the first time in a single day, the past-version directories might not be kept as intended when the custom schedule was configured for use.
+If you change the settings by using the arcconfedit command so that the past-version directories are created only when a migration is performed for the first time in a single day, the past-version directories might not be kept as intended when the custom schedule was configured for use.